 Beginning just off Interstate 5 in the small northern California town of Mt.
 Shasta, population 3,400, Mt.
 Shasta rises above all else in the area and is prominent from many vantage points, including Mt.
 Ashland [photo]and the Parks Creek climb [photo].
 The grade is never too steep and this is a very pleasant climb - both in terms of the challenge (challenging, but not brutally so) and scenery.

 The first .9 miles is along Ski Village Drive.

-Start the bike climb at the corner of N. Mt.
-Shasta Blvd
+Start the bike climb in Mt.
+Shasta CA

 Turn left at mile .9 onto Everitt Memorial Hwy and there are no more roads to deal with until we top out at 14.2 miles at elevation 7,829.
 After turning onto Everitt Memorial Hwy we soon surrounded by thick pine forest which surrounds us for much of the first half of the climb.
 There is one particularly striking straight stretch where we travel through an avenue of very thick uniformly spaced tall pines - this is but one of the many exceptional experiences/views we have on our way up the mountain.